bbc/simorgh/src/app/lib/README.md

 Simorgh uses the [winston](https://github.com/winstonjs/winston) library for logging.

-The logger requires `filename` as a parameter - which is written to the server log along with the timestamp e.g. `2020-01-01 12:00:00.000 info [server/index.jsx] ...`
+The logger requires `filename` as a parameter, which is written to the server log along with the timestamp e.g. `2020-01-01 12:00:00.000 info [server/index.jsx] ...`

 To initialise the logger: